-The City of Winchester is preparing internally to be able to adequately respond to the needs of our community if the area is impacted by Hurricane Florence.
+The City of Winchester is prepared to adequately respond to the needs of our community if the area is impacted by severe weather.
 Check this site often for updates and current information about City services, responses and recommendations from state offices, and more.
 You can also follow the City of Winchester on Facebook and Twitter for updates.

-Notices and information about the City's response efforts and services during Hurricane Florence will be posted here.
+Notices and information about the City's response efforts and services during winter storms will be posted here.

 - Monitor your local news and radio stations.

 - Check the City’s Facebook page, Twitter feed and website for information and updates when available.

 - If you live or work in the City of Winchester and are not currently registered to receive emergency and weather notifications through the City’s emergency notification system (Winchester Alerts powered by Everbridge), we encourage you to take the time to register today and customize your alert preferences.